 I decided to "Play 9" but also "Tee It Forward" since everyone else was scared off the golf course because of the pending rain storm coming that night.
 It would be the first time I ever played from the senior Gold tees on my favorite golfing venue.

-My scorecard posted to the left was the result.
+My scorecard posted below was the result.
 I played it in 62-minutes, walking, under very easy course conditions and with nearly every pin near the middle of each green.
 A hole-by-hole account follows:

 #1: Driver finished just right off the fairway with 165yd to hole.
 6hy approach bounced twice onto green finishing hole high on the right.
 1st putt finished 2' past hole, leaving a tap-in for Par.